belle2/basf2/framework/doc/development/tuppr.rst

 .. tip::

-   All the TUPPRs names start with the tag ``TUPPR`` for clearly distinguishing them from the other pull requests.
+   All the TUPPRs names start with the tag ``TUPPR`` for clearly distinguishing them from the other merge requests.

 .. warning::

-   All pull requests to join into this globaltag update will be modified to not merge against main but against the TUPPR branch.
-After these changes the pull requests should be able to see any payloads uploaded to the new globaltag.
+   All merge requests to join into this globaltag update will be modified to not merge against main but against the TUPPR branch.
+After these changes the merge requests should be able to see any payloads uploaded to the new globaltag.

 .. warning::

-   Review of the separate pull requests can then proceed as usual: once all reviewers have approved the pull request can be merged as usual.
+   Review of the separate merge requests can then proceed as usual: once all reviewers have approved the merge request can be merged as usual.
 However this will not directly make these changes available on main.
 Instead the changes will be aggregated into TUPPR first.

-Once all pull requests requiring changes are approved and merged, the globaltag manager for software development will review the changes in the globaltag.
+Once all merge requests requiring changes are approved and merged, the globaltag manager for software development will review the changes in the globaltag.

 1. IoVs for common payloads will be split into separate Phase 2 and Phase 3 IoVs.